 From the outside, investing in a multi-tenant property can seem intimidating and out of your league, but once you do your due diligence, many people find the benefits of investing in such properties greatly outweigh their initial intimidation of the process.
 So, let’s talk about what you need to know when considering purchasing a rental or investment property.

-Tip #1 – Getting a loan for an investment property:
+Tip #1 – Getting a loan for investment rental properties:

-In most cases, lenders will require the purchaser of a rental/multi-family property live at the property for 12 months in order to complete what is known as an owner occupancy requirement.
+In most cases, to purchase rental properties lenders will require the purchaser of a the rental properties live at the property for 12 months in order to complete what is known as an owner occupancy requirement.
 In return, the purchaser receives a mortgage with no money offered as a down payment.
 What does this mean for you?
 It means you can purchase a rental property as an owner occupant, live at the property for a period of 12 months and then rent the property.

 This also applies to multi-family properties between one and four units.
 A purchaser can occupy one of the units for a 12-month period to qualify as an owner occupant.
 After the purchaser of the multi-family property has lived in the unit for 12 months, all the units within the property can be rented out for profit.
 This is typically a one-time no-money down payment loan.
 It is important to also note that while there are mortgage programs that offer 100% financing, the FHA owner occupied programs require a 3.5% down payment.